We were too.

 Because having a positive relationship with your body is foundational to overall health, you’ll also be supported with materials that teach you how to have a healthy mindset as you pursue health.
 You’ll learn about common pitfalls, including the wagon mentality and thinking your work is related to the size of your waistline, and how to overcome these.

 A comprehensive whole-body program, Coconuts and Kettlebells provides the knowledge and tools you need to be healthy inside and out.

 Noelle Tarr is a Nutritional Therapy Practitioner (NTP) and an NSCA-Certified Personal Trainer.
-In addition to managing the health and fitness blog coconutsandkettlebells.com, she owns an online wellness practice specializing in an individualized approach to health and fitness, and is the creator of Strong From Home, an online fitness program.
-She lives in Fairfax, Virginia, with her husband, new baby Stella, and two boxer dogs.
+In addition to managing the health and fitness blog coconutsandkettlebells.com, she is the host of the top-ranked health podcast, Well-Fed Women.
+She’s also the creator of Strong From Home, an online home fitness program, and runs her own online wellness practice specializing in an individualized approach to health and fitness.
+She lives in Northern Virginia, with her husband, two young children, and two boxer dogs.